Famous people from North East England of the past and present

 The Little Polish Count

 Three feet, three inches tall Polish ‘count’, musician and well-travelled entertainer to the aristocracy of Europe.
-He settled in Durham City in 1791 and lived in a house near the ‘Count’s House’ on Durham’s river bank.
+He settled in Durham City in 1791 where he lived the rest of his days.
+He resided in a house near the folly that came to be known as the ‘Count’s House’ on Durham’s river bank.
 One of Boruwlaski’s great friends was the renowned actor, theatre owner and later Durham resident, Stephen Kemble, a huge man who could play Falstaff without padding.
 Boruwlaski is buried in Durham Cathedral where his grave is marked ‘JB’.

 Sir George Bowes